-For a residential letting the agreement used is normally an 'assured shorthold tenancy' (AST).
+For a residential letting the agreement used will be that prescribed by the regulations in place at the time.
 The tenancy agreement is of course a contract binding on you and your tenant and you should ensure you are familiar with its terms.